evalclass/precrec/cran-comments.md

 This is a submission for updating the already published package - precrec.
 In this version I have:

-- Updated unit tests to avoid is.atomic(NULL) issue, and
+- Updated unit tests to avoid is.atomic(NULL) issue,

+- Updated argument names of S3 functions to keep them consistent, and

 - Updated the version.